mirror/dd-wrt/src/router/python/Doc/glossary.rst

       (i.e. a :term:`path entry hook`) which knows how to locate modules given a :term:`path entry`.

+      See :class:`importlib.abc.PathEntryFinder` for the methods that path entry finders implement.

    path entry hook
       A callable on the :data:`sys.path_hook` list which returns a :term:`path entry finder` if it knows how to find modules on a specific :term:`path